 3. Avoid direct sunlight & harmful UV rays!

-Stay in the shade as much as possible.
-When riding a bus, for example, it is advisable to sit in a seat where you will have enough air supply and at the same time not be directly exposed to sunlight.
+Also, stay in the shade as much as possible.
+For example, when riding a bus, it is best to sit in a seat that is not exposed to direct sunlight but has enough air supply.

 4. Air condition: